-(A) Conservation of energy - (i). the steps taken and impact on conservation of Air pre heaters with ID fan installation in Uppal plant. energy Higher regeneration pasteurized installation in Uppal from 89% to 93% energy recovery.
-Installation of Frequency drives on higher capacity motors resulted in reduction of electricity consumption across CDPL.
-Installation of energy efficient motors at Uppal in place of old IE1 motors.
-Replacement of energy efficient MBR membranes in ETP that consume lesser electrical energy by 31%.
-Automatic control of ammonia compressor cut off basis the suction pressure at header to reduce the electrical consumption.
-All these initiatives have helped reduce specific energy by 6.57% vs last financial year. (ii). the steps taken by the company for utilizing alternate sources of energy.
-Solar plant at 251 KW @ Madanapalle Solar plant at 251 KW @ Keshavaram (iii). the capital investment on energy conservation equipment's Solar plant at 180 KW @ Malavalli All 3 locations are ready for commissioning.
-It is stopped due to travel restrictions. • Total Capital Investment was INR.
-2.57 Cr. for these 3 locations.
-(B) Technology absorption (i) the efforts made towards technology absorption Your Company has made the following efforts towards technology absorption: Commissioned an Indigenous technology for water treatment of 75KLD- Boom Tube in Vizag from 27th December 19.
-The company is already installing one more such boom tube setup @ Orakkadu of 300KLD.
-This will help reduce our reliance on ground water drastically thereby reducing its depletion. (ii) the benefits derived like product improvement, cost reduction, product development or import substitution.
-Savings due to water recycling (potable quality) with boom tube started getting realized in Vizag since 27thDec 19 after plant resumed operations on 16th Nov 19. • 228 KL in Dec. • 1694 KL in Jan. • 1488 KL in Feb.

-(iii) in case of imported technology (imported during the last three years reckoned from the beginning of the financial year).
-NIL (a) the details of technology imported. (b) the year of import. (c) whether the technology been fully absorbed. (d) if not fully absorbed, areas where absorption has not taken place, and the reasons thereof; and (iv) the expenditure incurred on Research and Development.
-NIL (C) Foreign exchange earnings and Outgo Earnings : NIL Outgo : 6,380,327.82 INR.
+(A) Conservation of Energy (i) Steps taken and impact on conservation of energy i.
+Condensate recovery at Keshavaram to raise feed water temperature of Boiler. ii.
+Insulation of Hot and cold lines to Prevent temperature loss at Malavalli. (ii) Steps taken by the company for utilizing alternate • Installed solar PV setup at 3 sites for 682 KWP-: sources of energy. o Madanapalle (iii) Capital investment on energy conservation equipments o Malavalli o Keshavaram Capital Investment was INR.
+2.94 Crore (B) Technology Absorption (i) the efforts made towards technology absorption Your Company has made the following efforts towards technology absorption: Installed and commissioned an Indigenous technology for water treatment - Boom Tube in Vizag for 75KLD.
+This helps us treat the Effluent treatment plant output water and recover close to 100% of the water.
+The company intends to install these at one more plant.
+This will help us reduce water drawn from ground there by reducing ground water depletion • We commissioned Vizag plant and will commission Chennai plant in May 21. (ii) the benefits derived like product improvement, cost reduction, product development or import substitution.
+Water treatment/purchase Cost transportation cost (iii) in case of imported technology (imported during the last three years reckoned from the beginning of the financial year). (a) the details of technology imported (b) the year of import. (c) whether the technology been fully absorbed. (d) if not fully absorbed, areas where absorption has not taken place, and the reasons thereof; and (iv) the expenditure incurred on Research and Development. ł NIL (C) Foreign exchange earnings and Outgo Earnings : NIL Outgo : ₹ 85,03,862.97